oyyblin/galaxy-docs/doc-governance/introduction.md

 The purpose of the Draft Proposal is to establish formal discussion around a potential proposal.
 To create a Draft Proposal

-1. [Fork](https://github.com/ProjectGalaxyHQ/galaxy-proposals) the Galaxy-Proposal repository on Github
+1. [Fork](https://github.com/ProjectGalaxyHQ/galaxy-docs) the Galaxy Docs repository on Github
-2. Add your GP to your fork of the repository
+2. Add your GP to your fork of the repository, under folder `doc-governance/proposals/`
 3. Submit a Pull Request

 Your PR will be reviewed by a contributor to check its readiness taking into account of the feedback from the Temperature Check.
 If the GP is not ready, the contributor will send it back to the author for revision.
 If the GP is ready, the proposal will be assigned with a GP number to be voted by GAL holders.

 ### Phase 3: Vote Proposal — Snapshot